andersonfernandes/andersonfernandes.dev/_posts/dockerizing-a-rails-app.md

 To run the application you can use the following commands:

-- `docker-compose up` will raise all services described on the compose file.
+- `docker compose up` will raise all services described on the compose file.
-- `docker-compose exec SERVICE_NAME COMMAND` will run the given command on the command line of the indicated service.
+- `docker compose exec SERVICE_NAME COMMAND` will run the given command on the command line of the indicated service.
-- `docker-compose down` is going to stop all services.
+- `docker compose down` is going to stop all services.

 Now you have a fully functional and ready to use configuration to your project.
 I used a Ruby on Rails application as example, but the concepts can be applied to any stack you use, you just need to adjust the Dockerfile to your project dependencies and configure the services on the compose file.